 You should only wash your rabbit’s fur in extreme cases.
 Most of the time, your bunny will keep themselves clean and happy, but if they had a mud incident, now you know how to clean your rabbit’s coat.

-You will continually strive to keep themselves clean.
-For their face, they would lick their paws, and then rub their little faces clean.
+A bunny cleans their face by licking their paws and then rubbing their faces with their moist paws.
+Your bunny will spend hours a day cleaning its face.
 Not only is this an effective way for your bunny to clean its face, but it’s also really cute!

 Still, sometimes your pet will need a little help.